csgillespie/efficientR/main.md

 Integers are another numeric data type.
 Integers primarily exist to be passed to C or Fortran code.
 You do not need to create integers for most applications.
 However, they are occasionally used to optimise sub-setting operations.
-When we subset a data frame or matrix, we are interacting with C code we might be tempted to use integers with the purpose of speeding up our code.
+When we subset a data frame or matrix, we are interacting with C code so we might be tempted to use integers with the purpose of speeding up our code.
 For example, if we look at the arguments for the `head` function